m-bouville/investing-by-numbers/README.md

 ### Miscellaneous
 - 'numData' is the number of months in the data (and often the last index in ranges and loops).
 Currently at 1720.
 - 'def' stores a bunch of default values for function arguments as well as for parameters.
-It is created by setDefaultValues() in init.
+It is created by setDefaultValues() in init.r.

 ## How allocation and return are calculated
 The figure https://github.com/m-bouville/investing-by-numbers/blob/master/figures/structure.jpg shows the sequence for a given strategy:
-- To create a new strategy a function with a name like createXstrategy() is called; the necessary parameters are passed as arguments.
+- A function with a name like createXstrategy() is called; the necessary parameters are passed as arguments.
 For instance: for CAPE, it will be createCAPEstrategy(), found in CAPE.r.
 - With some strategies, the data have to be preprocessed.
 In the case of the CAPE strategy, for instance, a column named 'CAPE10_2avg30' will be added to the 'dat' dataframe.
 - A signal (a column in the dataframe 'signal') is created based on the algorithm for the strategy and parameters for that strategy.
 This is done by the function calcXsignal() in the strategy R file (e.g. calcCAPEsignal() found in CAPE.r).
 - An allocation (a column in the dataframe 'alloc') is generated from the signal (this has no parameter) by the function calcAllocFromSignal(), found in utils.r.